lukas-sparnauskas/evalAIRR/README.md

       ml_random_state: 0
     ks:
       output: ./output/ks.csv
+    statistics:
+      output_dir: ./output/
+    observation_statistics:
+      output_dir: ./output/
+    distance:
+      output: ./output/dist.csv
+    observation_distance:
+      output: ./output/obs_dist.csv
 ```

 ### Output

 An optional section where you can specify the file path of the generated report.
 The default path of the generated report is `<CURRENT_DIRECTORY>/output/report.html`.
 The report is exported in the HTML format.
+If you declare the path as 'NONE', the report will not be created.

 An example output section: